MichaelBraun1994/michaelbraun1994.github.io/src/contact.md

 Bayerische Landeszentrale für neue Medien
 Germany

-This Legal Notice complies with the German laws under § 5 DDG and § 55 RStV.
+This Legal Notice complies with the German laws under § 5 DDG and § 18 MStV.